Netcracker/DRNavigator/documentation/Architecture.md

 3. Create CRD `sitemanagers.netcracker.com`

     3.1.
-In case of integration with cert-manager you should add following annotation in crd, that helps update caBundle in it's webhook:
+In case of integration with cert-manager, add the following annotation in CRD, which helps to update caBundle in its webhook:

     ```
     apiVersion: apiextensions.k8s.io/v1